alexpechkarev/image-optimiser/README.md

 ### Support
 -------
-Have you seen something that looks like a mistake or would like to suggest an improovement ?
+Have you seen something that looks like a mistake or would like to suggest an improvement ?
 [Open an issue on GitHub](https://github.com/alexpechkarev/url-image-optimiser/issues)